nishuzumi/collider/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Roadmap
-[] Add multi task feature - it will allow user use one utxo to mint 100 times in less gas and time.
+[] Add multi mint feature - it will allow user use one utxo to mint 100 times in less gas and time.

 [] Improve the performance - The high performance version is currently closed source, if you are interested you can contact me.